codeforpdx/recordexpungPDX/doc/docker.md

     make dev_stop
     make dev_deploy

 Note: the `dev_deploy` target rebuilds every image in the stack which may be time-consuming and not necessary if only updating a single image/service.
+To start a new docker stack without rebuilding the images, run this docker command directly while in the project's top-level directory:

+docker stack deploy -c docker-compose.yml -c docker-compose.dev.yml recordexpungpdx

 To explore the database: